Listen to This Article:

 6. Patience Under Pressure

-Mastering baking skills takes time.
+It takes time to develop baking skills.
 You will likely slip up on occasion.
 The question is where you may make these mistakes and how you choose to handle them.
 Culinary school can provide a space where you can try out new techniques and fail.
 Rather than being fired or reprimanded, you can be encouraged by your Chef Instructors and given a chance to try again.

 Advance Your Baking Skills

 Like excellent bread, great bakers are made with time, but it’s time well spent.
-If you’re serious about advancing your baking skills, baking school could be for you.
+If you’re serious about advancing your baking skills, culinary school could be for you.

 - Do You Need Pastry School to Be a Pastry Chef?